MUSTAFA-3LI/DEPI/README.md

 #### The CI/CD workflow automatically runs on each push to the main branch or when tags are pushed.
 To manually trigger the workflow or customize it, you can modify the .github/workflows/ci.yml file.

+## AWS and Jenkins
+after submitting into AWS account, creating module and creating EC2 instance, install jenkis tools in virtual machine to do CI/CD workflow. we use jenkis tool to install requiements , test project and build docker image automatically .